What is Iron Ore?

 The world uses 20-times more iron, in the form of steel, than all other metals put together.

-South Australia has a number of magnetite projects either in production or exploration phase, including SIMEC Mining, which is expanding its magnetite operation in the Middleback Ranges, Magnetite Mines which is progressing its Razorback Iron Ore Project in the Braemar Iron province, and Lodestone Mines who is also exploring in the Braemar province.
+South Australia has a number of magnetite projects either in production or exploration phase, including SIMEC Mining, which is expanding its magnetite operation in the Middleback Ranges, located on Narangga Land, Magnetite Mines which is progressing its Razorback Iron Ore Project in the Braemar Iron province, and Lodestone Mines who is also exploring in the Braemar province.

 Peak Iron Mines produces haematite iron at its Peculiar Knob site, with some residual magnetite and holds a Mining Lease for the Buzzard Project within the Hawks Nest Prospect.
 The Hawsons Iron Project at Broken Hill is also progressing and has been declared a Major Project by the South Australian Government, the Commonwealth Government and a NSW State Significant Project.

 The Whyalla Steelworks, operated by GFG Alliance, is a fully-integrated operation, starting with the mining of raw materials and ending with the distribution of finished steel products.
 Approximately 1.2 million tonnes of raw steel is produced in the steelworks each year, with about 65% of that product then transferred by rail to the steelworks Market Mills in billet form for further processing.
 The balance of the steel is then converted to finished products in the Whyalla Rolling Mill including steel slabs for construction and high-rise buildings and railway products.